Uniform boundedness on extremal subsets in Alexandrov spaces: Introduction

-From the above corollary, an infinite sequence of extremal subsets with the induced intrinsic metrics has a convergent subsequence.
-It is known that the limit is also an extremal subset with the induced intrinsic metric when the sequence of ambient spaces does not collapse: if Alexandrov spaces $M_i$ converge to $M$ without collapse and extremal subsets $E_i\subset M_i$ converge to $E\subset M$ as subsets, then the induced intrinsic metrics of $E_i$ converge to that of $E$ (\cite[1.2]{Pet1}).
-However, it is unknown what the limit space is in the collapsing case.
+In other words, any sequence of extremal subsets in $\mathcal E(n,\kappa,D)$ has a convergent subsequence.
+A natural question is: what is the limit space?
+It is known that the limit is also an extremal subset with the induced intrinsic metric, provided that the sequence of the ambient Alexandrov spaces does not collapse.
+More precisely, if Alexandrov spaces $M_i$ converge to $M$ without collapse and extremal subsets $E_i\subset M_i$ converge to $E\subset M$ as subsets, then $E$ is extremal (\cite[4.1.3]{Pet2}) and the induced intrinsic metrics of $E_i$ converge to that of $E$ (\cite[1.2]{Pet1}).
+On the other hand, it is unknown what the limit space is when the ambient spaces collapse.

+Finally, we remark that Yamaguchi's paper \cite{Y} is still unpublished, but at least this is not due to any mistake.
+In fact we review his arguments in detail and provide self-contained proofs.
+This paper can be read without consulting \cite{Y}.